navid-m/seal/docs.md

 1. Use `¬` instead of `++` (saves 1 byte)
 2. Use `|` instead of `==` (saves 1 byte)
+3. Use `!` instead of `|0` for zero checks (saves 1 byte)
-3. Use ternary `?:` for conditional logic instead of loops
+4. Use ternary `?:` for conditional logic instead of loops
-4. Use `:` for printing without newlines
+5. Use `:` for printing without newlines
-5. Omit semicolons where newlines work
+6. Omit semicolons where newlines work
-6. Use `@(condition)` for truthiness checks
+7. Use `@(condition)` for truthiness checks
-7. Comparison operators return 1/0, use them directly
+8. Comparison operators return 1/0, use them directly
-8. Variables default to 0, no need to initialize
+9. Variables default to 0, no need to initialize

 ### Byte-Saving Examples